TIBCOSoftware/be-contribution/store/mongoDB/README.md

 2. Import your BE project in Studio and open the corresponding CDD.
 3. Select MongoDB as a Store Provider
 4. Once 'MongoDB' is selected as the store provider, various input fields based on the ones configured in 'store.xml' are available to accept values.
-5. Provide configuration details as appropriate.
+5. Provide configuration details appropriately.
-6. Make sure to select correct protocol for connection URL.
-For example, if your database is hosted on MongoDB Atlas, check the URL whether it has 'SRV'enabled or not.
-If SRV is mentioned in your connection URL then select the check box named 'Is SRV Enabled URI' otherwise keep the default settings.
+6. In case mongoDB user is present in different database than "admin" then same can be mentioned in URL.
+Additionally, options can be provided as a part of URL using key/value pair.
 7. Start the BE engine and make sure its connected to database which is mentioned in CDD configuration